• Written by

 Things can get more complicated if benefits are being paid to a surviving spouse with a child.
 If a child is involved, benefits will be paid to the surviving spouse until the child turns 16.

-Payments can continue until the child turns 18 (or 19 if they’re still in school), and the benefits are technically paid to the child, not the surviving parent.
+Payments can continue until the child turns 18 (or 19 if still in school), and the benefits are technically paid to the child, not the surviving parent.
 That being said, it might be a good idea for the benefits to be handled by the adult, not the child.

 Blackout period for survivors benefits